Government Documents at Colorado College

 Tutt Library has historically selected approximately one third of all available publications.
 There are publications from Executive Branch departments, the Congress and the Courts.
 (See the U.S. Government Documents Depository Policy for more details.)

-Tutt Library also has some Colorado State Publications; to view this collection check the TIGER catalog.
+Tutt Library also has some Colorado State Publications; to view this collection check the library catalog.

 Using Government Documents